VinitKumar01/2025-Daily-Code-Logs/README.md

 5-10-2025 || Wrapped up the web scraper in go project.

 6-10-2025 || Learnt about javascript performance and reading devtools charts for optimizations.

+7-10-2025 || Learnt more about v8 garbage collections and javascript async hook performance problems.